andreyfomenkov/rx-disposable-watcher/README.md

 That's it!

 ### Displaying HTML report in one click (Like a boss) 😎
-**I want a _magic button_ in Android Studio toolbar to show HTML report just in one click!**
+**I want a _magic button_ in Android Studio toolbar to show HTML report in one click!**

 The idea is pretty simple:
 <p align="center">
   <img src="https://github.com/andreyfomenkov/rx-disposable-watcher/blob/1.x/images/magic.png" width="650">
 </p>

-Steps to implement (**read more details in my post on Medium**):
-1. Download [report.sh](https://github.com/andreyfomenkov/rx-disposable-watcher/blob/1.x/images/magic.png) script from the repository and modify constants inside;
-2. Create custom action in Android Studio using [External Tools](https://www.jetbrains.com/help/idea/settings-tools-external-tools.html) to run `report.sh`;
-3. Register custom [BroadcastReceiver](https://developer.android.com/reference/android/content/BroadcastReceiver) in your app to handle special event, then build & save HTML report;
-4. Add new button to Android Studio toolbar and bind it with custom action from step 2.

-🔥 The post on Medium: [Find Leaked Subscriptions in RxJava code with RxDisposableWatcher](https://medium.com/p/8c2226dce01c/edit) 🔥
+As a lazy developer I prefer the described approach, because it dramatically saves my time!

+How to add this button?
+Read the dedicated section in my post on Medium: [Display a report in one click from Android Studio](https://medium.com/p/8c2226dce01c/edit#55b9)

 ### Licence
 ```